johnthesmith/shoggoth/README.md

-# Shabnigroth
+# Shoggoth

-1. Shabnigroth - are simple neural network (neuronet).
+1. Shoggoth - are simple neural network (neuronet).
 Contains following components:
     1. Neuron - element of neuronet with value and error.
     0. Neuron Extention - structure contains the optionl specific information about neuron like id, name etc.
     0. Bind - link between two neurns with Weight.